pravega/pravega-tools/pravega-streamstat/README.md

  -s,--storage    Give the offset to start with.
  -t,--txn        Print information about all the transactions.
  ```

  ## Features

+For pravega developers and pravega users:

-This tool will display the stream segments and their data's length and offset range in tier-1 and tier-2 by default.
+Use this tool with a running pravega cluster to inspect the data inside pravega storage.
+It will display the stream segments and their data's length and offset range in tier-1 and tier-2 by default.

+#### Schematic

+The program will run three printers serially,

+* `io.pravega.tools.pravegastreamstat.zookeeper.ZKFormatPrintImpl`
+* `io.pravega.tools.pravegastreamstat.logs.LogFormatPrintImpl`
+* `io.pravega.tools.pravegastreamstat.storage.StorageFormatPrint`

+Which will print the data stored in each part.
+And also use a `MetadataCollector` to collect the metadata stored in each part.

+#### Senarios

+* When an unxpected read happens, find out what's happening inside the pravega storage.
+* Find out the status of a transaction on a given stream.
+If it is still active or during the procedure of aborting.
+* Find out if a cluster is still healthy.
+* Inspect the log stored in tier-1, inspect what has happened to a segment.

+#### Instruction

-The default stream is `examples/someStream`
+The default stream is `examples/someStream`.

-The two inputs are zookeeper url and hdfs url.
-You can edit the configure file in `conf/config.properties`
+Put the pravega's segmentstore configuration file in `conf/config.properties`.
-Or copy the pravega cluster configure file to this location.

 | **Options** | **Feature**                                                 |
 |-------------|-------------------------------------------------------------|